gardener/gardener/docs/proposals/26-workload-identity.md

 - `CredentialsBinding.secretRef` field will be optional and mutable.
 - `CredentialsBinding.workloadIdentityRef` field will be optional and mutable.
   It will refer to a `WorkloadIdentity` resource by its name and namespace.
-If the namespace is unset, the namespace of the `CredentialsBinding` is will be used.
+If the namespace is unset, the namespace of the `CredentialsBinding` will be used.
 - `quotas` and `provider` fields have the semantic as their respective counterparts in the `SecretBinding` API. `providers` will be made mandatory field also via the API specification.